Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-\begin{enumerate} \item Fast-Impute in general produced solutions that achieved slightly lower in sample error but significantly higher out of sample error than the solutions produced by Algorithm \ref{alg:ADMM}.
+\begin{enumerate} \item {Fast-Impute in general produced solutions that achieved slightly lower in sample error but significantly higher out of sample error than the solutions produced by Algorithm \ref{alg:ADMM}.
 Out of sample error is a much more important metric than in sample error as out of sample error captures the ability of a candidate solution to generalize to unseen data.
-Across the experiments in which Fast-Impute terminated within the specified time limit, Algorithm \ref{alg:ADMM} produced solutions that on average achieved $68\%$ lower out of sample error than Fast-Impute.
-The high out of sample error (relative to in sample error) of Fast-Impute suggests that this method is likely over-fitting the training data.
+Fast-Impute-Side produced solutions that had both higher in sample error and out of sample error than the solutions produced by Algorithm \ref{alg:ADMM}.
+Across the experiments in which Fast-Impute terminated within the specified time limit, Algorithm \ref{alg:ADMM} produced solutions that on average achieved $67\%$ lower out of sample error than Fast-Impute.
+The high out of sample error (relative to in sample error) of Fast-Impute and Fast-Impute-Side suggests that these methods are likely over-fitting the training data.
 As is expected, in sample error decreased as the rank of the reconstruction increased.
-In the case of Algorithm \ref{alg:ADMM}, out of sample error increased as the reconstruction rank increased, suggesting that Algorithm \ref{alg:ADMM} was over-fitting the data as rank increased.
-The out of sample error of Fast-Impute initially decreased before increasing as the reconstruction rank increased.
+In the case of Algorithm \ref{alg:ADMM}, out of sample error increased as the reconstruction rank increased, suggesting that Algorithm \ref{alg:ADMM} was over-fitting the data as rank increased. }

-\item Algorithm \ref{alg:ADMM} exhibited significantly superior scalability than Fast-Impute.
-Across the experiments in which Fast-Impute terminated within the specified time limit, Algorithm \ref{alg:ADMM} required on average $97\%$ less time to execute than Fast-Impute.
-The execution time of Algorithm \ref{alg:ADMM} on the largest tested instance (Dataset $2, k=10$) was less than the execution time of Fast-Impute on the smallest tested instance (Dataset $1, k=3$).
+\item {Algorithm \ref{alg:ADMM} exhibited significantly superior scalability than both Fast-Impute and Fast-Impute-Side.
+Across the experiments in which Fast-Impute terminated within the specified time limit, Algorithm \ref{alg:ADMM} required on average $97\%$ less time to execute than Fast-Impute (the faster of the methods between Fast-Impute and Fast-Impute-Side).
+The execution time of Algorithm \ref{alg:ADMM} on the largest tested instance (Dataset $2, k=10$) was less than the execution time of Fast-Impute on the smallest tested instance (Dataset $1, k=3$).}

 \item The computational bottleneck of Algorithm \ref{alg:ADMM} is the solution time of subproblems \eqref{opt_lrml4:U_prob} and \eqref{opt_lrml4:V_prob}.
 Solving these two subproblems requires an order of magnitude more time than solving subproblems \eqref{opt_lrml4:P_prob} and \eqref{opt_lrml4:Z_prob}